-Before Stanford, I worked at Princeton for a summer in Prof. Sebastian Seung’s lab on connectomics research.
-At Cornell I worked in Prof. Melissa Warden’s lab studying the neural circuits that mediate reward and motivation.
-During the summer of 2015, I worked in Prof. Loren Frank’s lab at UCSF as an Amgen Scholar.
-Before transferring to Cornell, I studied ECE and Math at Rutgers University.
-While there, I was fortunate enough to have worked with Prof. David Margolis, Prof. Ivan Marsic, and Prof. Gary Merrill.
+Before Stanford, I worked in Prof. Melissa Warden’s lab at Cornell studying the neural circuits that mediate reward and motivation.
+I am also grateful to have had the opportunity to with Prof. Sebastian Seung at Princeton, Prof. Loren Frank at UCSF as an Amgen Scholar, and Prof. David Margolis, Prof. Ivan Marsic, and Prof. Gary Merrill at Rutgers.

 PhD in Electrical Engineering, in progress

 MS in Electrical Engineering, 2018